-The \textit{Difficulty Verification Agent} receives the original problem, the adapted problem, and their respective solution steps as inputs.
-Utilizing the ToM-based approach described above, the agent evaluates the relative difficulty of the two problems to determine whether the adapted problem introduces an \textit{Aha moment} that is more difficult for an experienced competition solver to uncover.
+\textbf{Difficulty Verification Agent.} The \textit{Difficulty Verification Agent} receives the original and adapted problems, along with their respective solution steps.
+Following the ToM-based approach above, it evaluates whether the adapted problem introduces an \textit{Aha moment} that is harder for an experienced competition solver to uncover.

-To rigorously assess the quality of generated adaptations, the \textit{Difficulty Verification Agent} executes a 5-point scoring mechanism that distinguishes between \textit{Artificial Complexity} and \textit{Cognitive Depth}.
-Validations falling below the acceptance threshold (Scores 1-2) represent failures to induce a genuine increased difficulty.
-Specifically, Score 1 indicates an unchanged or regressed solution path, while Score 2 captures a common pitfall in problem generation which increase difficulty solely through computational tedium or repetitive procedures.
-By penalizing these tedious modifications, we ensure the agent does not mistake labor-intensive algebra for intellectual challenge.
+To rigorously assess adaptation quality, the agent uses a 5-point scoring mechanism that distinguishes \textit{Artificial Complexity} from \textit{Cognitive Depth}.
+Scores 1--2 fall below the acceptance threshold and indicate failures to induce genuine difficulty: Score 1 corresponds to an unchanged or regressed solution path, while Score 2 captures difficulty increases caused merely by computational tedium or repetitive procedures.
+Penalizing such cases prevents the agent from mistaking labor-intensive algebra for intellectual challenge.

-Successful adaptations start at Score 3, where the problem effectively breaks standard solution templates and forces a deviation from rote application.
-Higher evaluations (Scores 4-5) are reserved for adaptations that demonstrate anti-templating capabilities which turning standard heuristics into traps and requiring profound \textit{Aha moments}.
-The highest tier, Score 5, serves as a gold standard for mathematical beauty, rewarding problems that offer not only a cognitive challenge but also aesthetic satisfaction through deep symmetries or unexpected conceptual connections.
+Successful adaptations start at Score 3, where the problem breaks standard solution templates and forces a deviation from rote application.
+Scores 4--5 are reserved for stronger anti-templating adaptations that turn standard heuristics into traps and require deeper \textit{Aha moments}.
+The highest tier, Score 5, further rewards mathematical beauty, such as deep symmetries or unexpected conceptual connections.